jaydubb74/gtmvelocity/README.md

 > Your people, powered up.

-Placeholder website for [gtmvelocity.ai](https://gtmvelocity.ai) — a future business focused on AI-powered efficiency for GTM teams.
+Website for [gtmvelocity.ai](https://gtmvelocity.ai) a business focused on AI-powered efficiency for GTM teams.

 ## Stack